AnushaSalian/foody/README.md

 - The Foody is developed using HTML, Javascript and CSS.

 #### Main features included in the web page:
-- Display/hide modal window and backdrop
+- Display & hide modal window and backdrop
-- Smotth scrolling effect
+- Smooth scrolling effect
 - Sticky navigation bar
 - Activating tabbed components
 - Slider animation